Skip to main content

 A note from Theo

 Main contractors I worked with at Caterpillar Ghana and Nigeria carried the same structural problem.
 The portfolio aggregate hid the bleeding project until quarterly review.
 The GM's phone was the decision bottleneck and nobody had the data to attach the cost of delay to a WhatsApp approval.
 The cert prep cycle ate ten people for a month every month, and the cash cycle paid the price.
 The operating record is what closes the time gap between site reality and head office decision-making.
 Per-project profitability live, materials variance same-day, approvals with cost attached, cert pack as an export.
 The portfolio stops carrying the bleeder for a quarter.
-That is what we built for main contractors in Ghana.
+That, more than any dashboard, is what a main contractor is actually buying.

 Theo Ilori